-4 Financial Implications:
+4 Financial Implications

-- 4.1 Much of the work of the voluntary sector organisations involves substantially the same residents as those who interact with the Council on a regular basis.
-These residents may primarily be those who access the Council's services regarding Housing, and the Revenue and Benefits team. - 4.2 The support the voluntary sector organisations provide to residents has both direct and indirect financial benefits to include, but not exhaustive of: - 4.2.1 Prevention of evictions and statutory homelessness by providing advice and support in reducing housing and energy related debts, and support in the repayment of Council Tax arrears - 4.2.2 Maximising benefits and additional income entitlements - 4.2.3 Providing direct resources to include Foodbank vouchers, energy payments, and other discretionary payments i.e., for transport or additional services - 4.2.4 Providing opportunities for accessing education, volunteering, and employment - 4.2.5 Securing external sources of funding opportunities. - 4.2.6 Increasing social impact in respect of reducing isolation, offering emotional support, gaining a sense of purpose, and belonging, and intervening to address issues as they emerge. - 4.2.7 Providing mental health/psychological interventions that can prevent a crisis that often, inadvertently, can result in financial difficulties. - 4.3 Whilst this report cannot present fully the direct and indirect financial impact of the voluntary sector, their contribution is very valuable with their impacts provided in Annex 2 - 4.4 The Committee is asked if it proposes to continue to support the voluntary sector as set out in Annex 1 - 4.5 This proposed budgeted net amount for 2023/2024 is £209,340 - 4.6 Included within the proposed voluntary sector funding, are the following financial benefits:
+4.1 Much of the work of the voluntary sector organisations involves substantially the same residents as those who interact with the Council on a regular basis.
+These residents may primarily be those who access the Council's services regarding Housing, and the Revenue and Benefits team.

+- 4.2 The support the voluntary sector organisations provide to residents has both direct and indirect financial benefits to include, but not exhaustive of: - 4.2.1 Prevention of evictions and statutory homelessness by providing advice and support in reducing housing and energy related debts, and support in the repayment of Council Tax arrears - 4.2.2 Maximising benefits and additional income entitlements - 4.2.3 Providing direct resources to include Foodbank vouchers, energy payments, and other discretionary payments i.e., for transport or additional services. - 4.2.4 Providing opportunities for accessing education, volunteering, and employment - 4.2.5 Securing external sources of funding opportunities. - 4.2.6 Increasing social impact in respect of reducing isolation, offering emotional support, gaining a sense of purpose, and belonging, and intervening to address issues as they emerge. - 4.2.7 Providing mental health/psychological interventions that can prevent a crisis that often, inadvertently, can result in financial difficulties. - 4.3 The Committee is asked if it proposes to continue to support the voluntary sector as set out in Appendix 1 - 4.4 This proposed budgeted net amount for 2024/2025 is £214,189.
+Included within the proposed voluntary sector funding, are the following financial benefits: - 4.4.1 Shared facilities: This amounts to £20,524 for those voluntary organisations based at the Town Hall over the course of the next 12-months and is subsumed into the Notional Grant amount. - 4.4.2 Business rates: In previous years, rented offices within the Town Hall did not have a Business Rate Liability within Epsom & Ewell.
+The Business rates for the whole of the Town Hall are paid in full by the Council.
+In 2023/24 the business rate values for the voluntary organisations were appealed by external consultants on behalf of EEBC.
+The result is their occupied areas, under the licence agreements, are now subject to business rates and have their own rateable values.
+They can separately apply for a charitable business rate exemption which equates to up to 100% relief.
+In turn as the Council is no longer paying standard business rates over the whole building, as the voluntary organisations areas have been removed, the costs relating to business rates have been removed from the service charge (as shown in Appendix 1) which is why the notional service charge grant has reduced.

-- 4.6.1 Shared facilities: This amounts to £20,524 for those voluntary organisations based at the Town Hall over the course of the next 12-months and is subsumed into the Notional Grant amount. - 4.6.2 Business rates: Offices within the Town Hall which are rented, do not have separate rateable premises for the purposes of Business Rates.
-As a result, they do not currently have a Business Rate Liability within Epsom & Ewell.
-The Business rates for the whole of the Town Hall are paid in full by the Council - 4.6.3 Utility costs inclusive of water, electricity, and gas: There has been no increase in the service charges for those organisations based at the Town Hall, with all costs subsumed into the Notional Grants. - 4.6.4 Conversely, whilst the Council has been exposed to fluctuating energy costs, these have not been passed on to the voluntary sector.
-They have therefore benefited from financial stability and reduced subsequent pressures on service delivery. - 4.7 Parking charges: The Council subsidises parking for those organisations based at the Town Hall.
-This discount is representing a saving of £3,120 - 4.8 Section 151 Officer's comments: Financial implications are included in the body of the report.
+- 4.4.3 Utility costs inclusive of water, electricity, and gas: There has been no increase in the service charges for those organisations based at the Town Hall, with all costs subsumed into the Notional Grants. - 4.4.4 Conversely, whilst the Council has been exposed to fluctuating energy costs, these have not been passed on to the voluntary sector.
+They have therefore benefited from financial stability and reduced subsequent pressures on service delivery. - 4.5 Parking charges: The Council subsidises parking for those organisations based at the Town Hall the subsidy for 2024/25 is £17,500. - 4.6 Section 151 Officer's comments: Financial implications are set out in the body of the report.